noishey/engineering-logs/README.md

 * more understanding of langchain.js guidelines
 * brief overview of building blocks of the repo
 * midway working on issue #9980 - anthropic tool streaming parsing

+## 12/6/26

+* blogsite cleanup regarding code coloring and major UI elements
+* vibe-coded the solution for issue regarding anthropic stream tools. created .md for the solution for further reference
+* switched to antigravity to focus more on agentic coding.